How You Can Help Your Child...

 Pictures are great for sharing and talking about a story (which is really important too) but don’t encourage your child to use pictures to guess the words that they don’t already know.

 9. Writing Letters

 Lots and lots of books!
-Carry on sharing and reading lots and lots of stories and information books to and with your child.
+Carry on sharing and reading plenty of stories and information books to and with your child.
 Praise!
-Most importantly, remember that your child will learn much faster with encouragement, and praise.
+Most importantly, remember that your child will learn much faster with encouragement and praise.